 Chia seeds

-Both black and white chia seeds are low FODMAP in 24g serves, which is approximately 2 tablespoons.
-48g serves or approximately 4 tablespoons contains high amounts of fructans.
+Both black and white chia seeds are low FODMAP in up to 36g serves.
+In 37g serves, they contain moderate amounts of fructans.

 Flaxseeds